Generalizing Lusztig's total positivity: Introduction

-In \cite{GW_ECM} we conjectured that the set of positive representations form higher rank Teichm\"uller spaces, i.e. it is open and closed and consists entirely of discrete and faithful representations.
-Using several of the results obtained in this paper, this conjecture has been proven to a large extent in \cite{GLW} and \cite{BP}, relying partly on \cite{Collier, Bradlow_Collier_etal}.
+In \cite{GW_ECM} we conjectured that the set of positive representations forms higher rank Teichm\"uller spaces, i.e.\ it is open and closed and consists entirely of discrete and faithful representations.
+Using several of the results obtained in this paper, this conjecture has been proven to a large extent in \cite{GLW} and \cite{BP}, relying partly on \cite{Collier, Bradlow_Collier_etal}, and is fully proven in \cite{BGLPW}.

-However, $\Theta$-positivity suggest an even deeper connection between the different families of higher rank Teichm\"uller spaces, including extensions of Fock--Goncharov's construction of cluster coordinates to spaces of positive representations.
-The expectation is that the cluster coordinates for positive representations into the Lie group $G$ with respect to its $\Theta$-positive structure provide examples of non-commutative cluster algebras of type $W(\Theta)$.
-This has been proven for the symplectic group (as a Hermitian Lie group of tube type) in \cite{ABRRW}, where appropriate non-commutative coordinates give a geometric realization of the non-commutative cluster algebra of type~$A_1$ introduced in \cite{br}.
+However, $\Theta$-positivity suggests an even deeper connection between the different families of higher rank Teichm\"uller spaces, including extensions of Fock--Goncharov's construction of cluster coordinates to spaces of positive representations.
+The expectation is that there are cluster coordinates for positive representations into the Lie group $G$ with respect to its $\Theta$-positive structure provide examples of noncommutative cluster algebras of type $W(\Theta)$.
+This has been proven for the symplectic group (as a Hermitian Lie group of tube type) in \cite{AGRW}, where appropriate noncommutative coordinates give a geometric realization of the noncommutative cluster algebra of type~$\lietype{A}_1$ introduced in \cite{br}, see also \cite{KR-FramedLocalSystems}.
+Moreover in \cite{ABRRW} classical Hermitian Lie groups of tube type are realized as groups of type $\lietype{A}_1$ over a noncommutative ring.

 For further conjectures and questions regarding $\Theta$-positivity, we refer the reader to \cite{wienhardicm}.